38 Excellent Jobs for Deaf People in a Wide Range of Sectors

 Very few jobs are off-limits to those with hearing challenges.
 Indeed, compiling a list of jobs for deaf people is a daunting task due to the sheer enormity of options.
 Whether you have some degree of hearing loss or are completely deaf, jobs in virtually any career field are possibilities for you.

-According to a report from the National Deaf Center on Postsecondary Outcomes, the top sectors in which deaf people are employed include transportation, manufacturing, retail, professional services, and construction.
+According to a report from the National Deaf Center on Postsecondary Outcomes, the top sectors in which deaf people were employed include management, transportation, office and administration, sales, and production.
 Deaf workers can also be found in the entertainment, education, finance, protective services, and information services fields.
 Bottom line: If you develop the required skills and acquire the necessary expertise, you can go after pretty much any job you want.

 Below, you'll find information on dozens of career options for deaf and hard-of-hearing individuals, including several that can be done from home and a few that draw on competency in sign language.
 You can also learn about the medical and cultural definitions of "deaf" and other related terminology.
 And you can explore the issue of deafness as a disability and what that means in terms of your rights in the workplace and your eligibility for government benefits.